hetu-script/hetu-script/doc/en_US/SYNTAX.md

 }
 ```

-For functions declared with 'fun', when no return type is provided in declaration, it will have a return type of 'any'.
+For functions declared with [fun], when no return type is provided in declaration, it will have a return type of [any].
 And it will return null if you didn't write return statement within the definition body.

-Member functions can also be declared with 'get', 'set', 'construct', they literally means getter, setter and contructor function.
+Member functions can also be declared with [get], [set], [construct], they literally means getter, setter and contructor function.

 If a class have a getter or setter function.
 You can use 'class_name.func_name' to get or set the value hence get rid of the empty brackets.